epifluidlab/epifluidlab.github.io/news/index.md

   order: 5
   tooltip: Published works
 ---
+- 01/09/2023: Dr. David Katz from Purdue University joins us as a research fellow.
+Welcome!

 - 11/28/2022: Nayeon Son from MDB program joins us as a rotation student.
 Welcome!

 - 11/14/2022: Our paper on cell-free DNA fragmentation hotspot is accepted by Genome Medicine (CRAG: De novo characterization of cell-free DNA fragmentation hotspots in plasma whole-genome sequencing)!
 Drs.
 Xionghui Zhou, Haizi Zheng, and Hailu FU are the joint first authors of the paper.
 This is a collaboration project with Dr. Kelsey L. Dillehay McKillip from UC Biorepository and Dr. Susan M. Pinney from UC FCC cohort.
 Congratulations to all!